3 min read

 The angry protector showed up in her psychologist's office.
 Mine shows up at trailheads.
 Same part.
 Different room.

-What I seem to keep finding on terrain: the protector doesn't need to be defeated.
+The protector doesn't need to be defeated.
 It needs recognition.
 It needs to be shown the perimeter has been quiet for a while.
-Nobody's inside the wire, we can breathe now.
+Nobody's inside the wire.
+We can breathe now.

 For some of us it was the hood, for others a forward operating base.
 Different geography, same nervous system output.
 Anything outside extreme hyper-vigilance registers as danger.